Horror Stories of 1,000 Words or Less

 Sarah Das Gupta is a writer from Cambridge who enjoys writing horror stories for magazines and anthologies including 'Tales from the Moonlit Path', 'Dark Horses', 'Black Sheep', ' The Wicked Shadow Press', 'Black Hare', among others.
 She has recently been nominated for Best of the Net' and 'A Dwarf Star'.

-Hungry Eyes by Zachary Medlin
+Hungry Eyes by Zackary Medlin

 “Our movie is going to be the best,” Jason said as he hefted the shiny new VHS camcorder onto his shoulder.
 He looked through the viewfinder and zoomed in and out on the shiny metal brackets of Christopher’s braces.
 “I’m talking Spielberg-level awesome.”